 Advising and Course Registration Approval

-Schedule advisement is provided to each student by the Student Advisement Center (SAC) staff, ensuring that courses are completed in logical sequence and that students are making satisfactory progress toward completion of their degree.
-Each student is assigned an advisor and is required to consult with and obtain course registration approval from that advisor.
-Through SAC, advisors are also available outside of the registration periods to provide academic and career guidance and mentoring.
+Schedule advisement is provided to each student by the Academic Success Center (ASC) staff, ensuring that courses are completed in logical sequence and that students are making satisfactory progress toward completion of their degree.
+Each student is assigned an adviser and is required to consult with and obtain course registration approval from that adviser.
+Through the ASC, advisers are also available outside of the registration periods to provide academic and career guidance and mentoring.

 Credit Loads/Course Approvals

 The maximum credit load allowed in the fall or spring semester for full-time students is 18 credits.
 The maximum credit load during a summer session is six credits.
-Approval from the associate vice president of academic support services is required to register for more than the maximum credit load allowed.
+Approval from the vice president of academic affairs is required to register for more than the maximum credit load allowed.

 The decision to grant transfer credit for courses taken at another college or university rests entirely with the department chair.
 While an evaluation of credits may be done on an unofficial transcript for advising purposes, transfer credits are awarded based on official transcript(s) from each college or university.

 Students who desire transfer credits from colleges or universities previously attended must file complete and official transcripts with the office of admissions no later than 30 days into the first semester of attendance.
 Failure to comply will result in forfeiture of any transfer credit that may have been preliminarily evaluated.
 Transfer credit cannot be awarded once you have registered in a course for which transfer credit is being sought.

 To register for classes, you must meet all of the following: